Snowflake Assets

 parameters:

-are a special type of assets that are used to represent are CSV-files that contain data that is prepared outside of your pipeline that will be loaded into your snowflake database.
-Bruin supports seed assets natively, allowing you to simply drop a CSV file in your pipeline and ensuring the data is loaded to the snowflake database.
+sf.seed is a special type of asset used to represent CSV files that contain data that is prepared outside of your pipeline that will be loaded into your Snowflake database.
+Bruin supports seed assets natively, allowing you to simply drop a CSV file in your pipeline and ensuring the data is loaded to the Snowflake database.

 name: dashboard.hello